Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks: RELATED WORKS

-In \cite{DedicatedPath}, the authors propose a resilient slice embedding strategy for uRLLC services based on Dedicated Path Protection (DPP) and functional splitting.
-Their heuristic minimizes physical resource allocation while ensuring reliability against node or link failures.
-The algorithm considers various FSs and performs function chaining under distance and processing constraints.
-However, it focuses exclusively on URLLC slices and does not address energy or latency optimization.
+In \cite{DedicatedPath}, a resilient slice-embedding strategy for URLLC services is proposed, using Dedicated Path Protection and functional splitting.
+The heuristic minimizes physical resource allocation while ensuring reliability in the presence of failures.
+Multiple FS options are considered, but the approach focuses exclusively on URLLC and does not address energy or latency optimization.

-Ojaghi has worked on FS and slicing in the works \cite{SlicedRAN_join}, \cite{SlicedRAN_Service}, \cite{SO-RAN}, and \cite{MGZ}.
-These works tackled different RAN problems with MILP and most of them included an heuristic.
-The first two seek to maximize the network throughput while satisfying heterogeneous slice requirements.
-The approaches included a customized FS per slice, unit placement and routing while satisfying Service Legal Agreement (SLA) per service.
-Then, in \cite{SO-RAN}, MEC placement is included in the problem to provide edge services.
-Finally, in \cite{MGZ}, an heuristic is proposed to analyze the performance of joint slicing and FS in dense networks.
-However, the RAN architecture is simplified assuming the DU and RU are co-allocated, and RAN energy consumption is overlooked.
+Ojaghi and colleagues \cite{SlicedRAN_join, SlicedRAN_Service, SO-RAN, MGZ} explore FS and slicing using MILP and heuristics. \cite{SlicedRAN_join, SlicedRAN_Service} aim to maximize network throughput while meeting heterogeneous slice requirements, including customized FS per slice, unit placement, and routing under SLA constraints.
+In \cite{SO-RAN}, MEC placement is incorporated to provide edge services.
+In \cite{MGZ}, a heuristic evaluates joint slicing and FS in dense networks.
+However, the RAN architecture is simplified (DU and RU co-located), and energy consumption is not considered.

-In \cite{Coelho}, the authors propose a MILP-based framework that considers slice design for different types of services and dynamic FS.
-They focus on the impact of slice isolation levels in the physical network and map new isolation and SLA constraints that influence in the FS decision.
-They seek to minimize the number of active nodes, links and reconfigurations by evaluating different FS and slice sharing policies.
-Although slicing, and dynamic FS are addressed in the article, the work disregards latency and energy.
+In \cite{Coelho}, the authors propose an MILP-based framework that accounts for slice design across different service types and dynamic FS.
+They focus on the impact of slice isolation levels in the physical network and map new isolation and SLA constraints that influence the FS decision.
+They seek to minimize the number of active nodes, links, and reconfigurations by evaluating various FS and slice-sharing policies.
+Although slicing and dynamic FS are addressed, the work does not address latency and energy.

-Sen et al. elaborated a MILP in \cite{Sen_slicing} that maximizes the RAN centralization degree to reduce the number of processing nodes.
-They also propose an heuristic as an alternative with lower computing complexity.
+Sen et al. \cite{Sen_slicing} develop an MILP to maximize the RAN centralization degree and reduce the number of processing nodes.
+They also propose a heuristic as an alternative with lower computational complexity.
 Their approach selects a specific FS and performs unit placement per slice.
-The slices serve 5G services like eMBB, URLLC, and mMTC, but specific latency and bandwidth requirements are not specified.
-Also RU configurations (channel bandwidth, modulation, number of layers) remain as in 4G.
-Besides, latency analysis is simplified with fixed values for the FH and MH delay.
+The slices provide 5G services such as eMBB, URLLC, and mMTC, but their specific latency and bandwidth requirements are unspecified, and RU configurations remain fixed per 4G standards.
+Moreover, latency analysis is simplified by using fixed values for the FH and MH delays.